georgebro/ItProgerHelperApp/README.md

 # ItProgerHelperApp
-It's a Proger Helper Android Application
+It's a Proger Helper Android Application.
-It was created to teach Android development
+It was created to teach Android development.